 Your online presence is what attracts potential customers in the first place.
-So, no wonder the demand for website designers is at an all-time high.
+So, no wonder the demand for website designers is high.
 But a team of skilled designers can get expensive, especially for small business owners.

-If you are starting a business, a website template is a great way to begin your online store and presence.
-But remember, website themes do have limitations and are used by many other businesses around the world.
+A website template is a great way to begin your online store and presence if you start a business.
+But remember, website themes have limitations and are used by many other companies worldwide.

 So, if you are looking for a way to begin before you spend the money on a custom-designed website, a template is a great place to start!
-If you have a bigger business and budget, we suggest speaking to a cweb designer about custom-built website options.
+If you have a more significant business and budget, we suggest speaking to a web designer about custom-built website options.

 Custom Built Themes vs. Marketplace Templates

 A personalised website is ideal if you want to create a unique style and require settings that speak for your brand image.
 It is a scalable option and can be designed to work with any device.
-By adding an SEO team, you can even achieve a search-friendly and fully responsive website.
+You can even achieve a search-friendly and fully responsive website by adding an SEO team.

-However, you will have to invest a lot of time, money, and effort in creating customised templates.
+However, you will have to invest time, money, and effort in creating customised templates.

-It is important to not get these confused with custom-designed websites.
-Although custom-built themes can be designed can be altered to suit your business, they do not hold the same value as a custom-designed website.
-With a custom design, you can tailor everything to the brand and the business and significantly improve your SEO and conversion rates.
+It is essential not to get these confused with custom-designed websites.
+Although custom-built themes can be designed and altered to suit your business, they do not hold the same value as a custom-designed website.
+You can tailor everything to the brand and the business with a custom design and significantly improve your SEO and conversion rates.
 However, whether a theme is a custom or not, they still do have limitations in this regard.